GasparErrobidart/mejuri-pin/README.md

 ## Lighthouse report
 ![Report preview](https://github.com/GasparErrobidart/mejuri-pin/blob/master/lighthouse-report.png)
-You can see the full report [here](https://github.com/GasparErrobidart/mejuri-pin/blob/master/lighthouse-report.pdf)
+*See the full report [here](https://github.com/GasparErrobidart/mejuri-pin/blob/master/lighthouse-report.pdf)*

 ## Starting the project
 Follow these steps:
-1. Run `npm install`
+1. Run `npm install`.
-2. For a production build `npm run next:build`
+2. For a production build `npm run build`.
-3. then `npm run next:start`
+3. then `npm run next:start` this will use the production optimized build including the services workers for the PWA.
-4. For development just `npm run next:dev`
+4. For development just `npm run dev`.

 ## Stack
 This project uses: